Close your eyes.

-I so recommend staying at this lovely cottage, that easily can fit 6 people, with two bedrooms, full kitchen and patio.
+I do recommend staying at this lovely cottage, which easily can fit 6 people, with two bedrooms, full kitchen, and a patio.

 If you stay here in the summer and fall months, you can ride bikes all around the country roads and enjoy the magic of Vermont’s foliage.

-Plus, having a thermostat that could be adjusted to our needs on that weather was a cool perk.
+Plus, having a thermostat that could be adjusted to our needs in that weather was a cool perk.